 What is ringworm and what causes it?

-"Ringworm" is the common name given to a fungal infection of the superficial layers of the skin, hair and nails.
+Ringworm is the common name given to a fungal infection of the superficial layers of the skin, hair, and nails.
 Ringworm infections can occur in humans and in all domesticated species of animals.
 The name comes from the classical appearance of the round, red, raised 'ring' marking the boundary of inflammatory lesions in people infected with the disease.
 The common name of ringworm is somewhat misleading, in that it is not an infection caused by a worm, and the infected areas are not always ring-shaped.
 The fungi responsible for ringworm infections belong to a specialized group known as dermatophytes, so the medical name for this disease is dermatophytosis.
+(Image via Wikimedia Commons / Joel Mills (CC BY-SA 3.0.)

 What does ringworm look like?

 Some dogs may have ringworm fungi present in their hair or skin without showing any clinical signs of disease.
-These dogs can spread ringworm to other animals or people despite having no obvious skin lesions, and are called "asymptomatic carriers."
-Asymptomatic carriers are especially problematic in multi-animal environments such as animal shelters or kennels.
+These dogs can spread ringworm to other animals or people despite having no obvious skin lesions, and are called ‘asymptomatic carriers'.
+Asymptomatic carriers are especially problematic in multi-animal environments such as animal shelters or kennels as they can spread the ringworm fungi to many other animals and people while showing no clinical signs.

 How is ringworm transmitted?